Chaser2143/CS260/README.md

 For this deliverable, I added the JS foundations for the future implementations on the site.

 - **Login Support** - I saved the username and password from the login page into the user's local storage as a user object, and moved them on to the budget console page.
 In the future, I can change these to be verified in the DB before moving them onward.
 - **Interaction Logic Support** - Expense objects are created and loaded into local storage from the quick expense page.
+Budget objects are nade when you create a budget (Place holder still present on console.html).
 Login page also calls a web service which greets the user in a new language.
 - **Websocket Support** - Implemented proper class structure to facilitate updating in realtime.
-This is more behind the scenes, as I need to redo my budgetTemplate.html into a form so we can instantiate these things.
+I also made the budget views editable with a double click, so in the future this can update the objects in real time.
 - Because of the design of users, budgets, and expenses dynamically loading, every change will automatically be reflected when the user loads the page.
 So if multiple people (a couple) share an account, they will both always see updated information in realtime.
 - **Future Database Support** - Every place where I put something into local storage will eventually go into a database (User Info, Expenses, and Budgets/Categories in the future).
 Everything I put into local storage is organized into a class of some kind, which will interact well and keep everything organized as it needs to be.

 **Future Work**
 - When these objects (budgets) are loaded, I will have them do the calculations for amounts and such.
 This could also implement some kind of cacheing which will check if anything has been changed since it was last calculated.
 - Dynamically update drop downs from the budgets available and their categories in quick expense
-- Change Budget Template to a form so we can instantiate it
+- With DB I can access Budgets so they can be viewed and changed/added to

 Note: The magnitude of this project grew seemingly exponentially at this step, especially for all the bells and whistles (dynamic expense loading, drop downs being up to date with budgets, how much to load on each page, creating a new budget form, etc).
 Although many of these things do use JavaScript, they also required a pretty decent amount of html and css mending, which I did not anticipate.
 Since each deliverable is supposed to be about 100 lines of code, I hope you'll have mercy on me for this one, as I definitely wrote that amount.
 I have tried to implement the skeleton for everything in this deliverable, but because of the magnitude of growth here, as well as the need for a DB and react to implement many of these features effectively (dynamic page loading with budgets and expenses), I hope you'll accept it for what it is.